 All at once I laughed out loud!

-I even cranked the tunes up and danced my victory for a bit, singing, “One down, a lifetime more to come.
-Just like practicing tennis with a ball machine!
+I even cranked the tunes up and mentally danced my victory as I drove away, singing, “One down, a lifetime more to come.
+It’s just like practicing tennis with a ball machine!
 I can do this!
-I CAN control my emotions and what I think!”
+I can learn to control my emotions and what I think, even in LIFE!”

 It’s important to note that controlling the mind is not the same in LIFE as it is in meditation.
-Meditation is the tool I learned almost 30 years ago so I could be imperturbable, because I’m hypersensitive.
+Meditation is the tool I learned almost thirty years ago so I could be imperturbable because I’m hypersensitive.
 But LIFE is different!
-It happens instantly and there’s always another player involved.
+It happens instantly, and there’s always another player involved.

 In LIFE, the engagement is instantaneous and always involves another player.
-But the rules are the same; allow whoever or whatever to be however it IS without judgement or opinion or comment OR feel bummed out.
+But the rules are the same: allow whoever or whatever to be however it IS without judgment, opinion, or comment.
 In short, without “dancing with it.”
-It’s only when I draw that thing closer with my attention that I get the BURN! — the signal from my “little auto correction device” to correct my course.
+It’s only when I draw that thing closer with my attention that I get the burn— the signal from my auto correction device (emotion) to correct my course.

 Till next time, please be kind to everyone you meet for we all have our hidden sorrows. ~Tzaddi

-The first get away from that extreme situation was to a “sanctuary” in California as related in Book 2, CYCLING in the CITY.
-That get-away apparently was presented simply to heal myself enough to take the next step.
+The first getaway from that extreme situation was to a “sanctuary” in California is related in Book 2, CYCLING in the CITY.
+That safe haven was apparently presented by the Unverse so I could heal myself enough to take the next step.